The Riverhead is an easy 25 minute drive from downtown Auckland, but feels a world away when you’re here.

 PLEASE NOTE YOUR VENUE OPTIONS:

-The Landing Restaurant, a la carte serviced restaurant with indoor & outdoor dining (decks open seasonally, weather permitting)
+The Landing Restaurant, a la carte restaurant with indoor & outdoor dining (decks open seasonally, weather permitting)

 The Boat House is also available for exclusive hire for large groups on all other days of the week.